microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 Finally, at runtime, the query from our users hits the [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) service that selects one of our geo-replicated servers to handle the query, based on its physical proximity or current load.
 The Search Service hosted at that location retrieves the relevant results with a lookup in the index, applies manual ranking overrides in some cases, [rm or expand...?] and returns them to the VS Code client.

-Putting it all together, we now have a system which does a much better job of understanding settings queries and delivers results for many queries that would have returned nothing before.
+## Putting it all together

+We now have a system which does a much better job of understanding settings queries and delivers results for many queries that would have returned nothing before.

 Here are some examples: